/ For renderers & plasterers · 9-minute read

 Why it never wins the quote

-- 03 One generic "Services" page.
-Tries to serve acrylic, cement, sand-finish, texture coat, polished.
-Google ranks it for none of them properly.
+- 01 A single "Services" page.
+Tries to carry acrylic, cement, sand-finish, texture coat, polished.
+Google ranks it for none of them.

-- 04 No suburb authority.
+- 02 No suburb authority.
 A Cottesloe homeowner searches "render Cottesloe", not "render Perth".
-The Map Pack ranks within ~5 km — one homepage can't cover it.
+The Map Pack ranks within roughly 5 km, and a single homepage can't cover it.

-- 07 Six dim phone snaps.
-Versus a competitor's drone-shot before/after gallery.
+- 05 Six dim phone snaps.
+Up against a competitor's drone-shot before/after gallery.
 The architect picks the competitor every time.

 A site built like the top 5%